Bullard sees Fed portfolio tweak as ineffective

 Setting a date certain boxes the Fed in, he said.

-Bullard also said he thought the Fed's decision to move directly from the end of the $600 billion bond buying spree that ended in June to a fresh commitment to a period of rock bottom rates might have been a bit hasty.

-"I would have preferred in this case on how second half was developing," he said "We had a lot of turmoil right around the time of the meeting, and my preference is to let the dust settle."

-(Reporting by Mark Felsenthal, Writing by Ann Saphir; Editing by Leslie Adler, Gary Hill)
+(Reporting by Mark Felsenthal, Writing by Ann Saphir; Editing by Leslie Adler)